mhmmdbduh/PDFOCRforOilCompany/README.md

 # Extract Data from PDF file and convert to CSV

-This project extracts structured data from PDF files containing well information and converts it into a CSV format for easier analysis and processing.
+This project extracts unstructured data from PDF files containing well information and converts it into a CSV format for easier analysis and processing.

 ## Project Overview